narcisolobo/wos-pb-web-fun/19-sql-exercise/README.md

     - Select all collectors, records by a specific collector, and ratings for a specific record.

 3. **Update Operations**
-    - Update a collector's email and a record's genre.
+    - Update a collector's email and a record's title.

 4. **Delete Operations**
     - Delete a rating and a record.